Structure of numerical algorithms and advanced mechanics: Canonical transformations and stability

-When these two algorithms are iterated, they are structurally identical to the leap-frog algorithm.
-The only difference is that, in leap-frog, each updating of $p_i$ or $q_i$ is viewed as happening in sequence, at different time.
-Here, $p_i$ {\it and} $q_i$ are regarded as being updated at the same time.
-After each updating of $p_i$ and $q_i$, leap-frog views them as out of synchronization by a time step.
-For canonical algorithms, they are synchronized.
-This affects the evaluation of the energy, which requires the evaluation of $p_i$ and $q_i$ at the same time.
-On this basis, canonical algorithms are superior to leap-frog algorithms in conserving the energy.
+When these two algorithms are iterated, they are structurally identical to the leap-frog algorithm, which is sequential.
+The only difference is that, in leap-frog, each updating of $p_i$ or $q_i$ is viewed as occurring at successive time, one after the other.
+Here, $p_i$ {\it and} $q_i$ are also updated sequentially but the updating of both is regarded as happening at the same time.